haiku/haiku/docs/develop/midi/testing.rst

 -  If you get a "registered" event, and you do FindEndpoint() for that id, you'll get its BMidiEndpoint object.
 If you get an "unregistered" event, then FindEndpoint() returns NULL.
-So the events are send *after* the roster is modified.
+So the events are sent *after* the roster is modified.

 --------------